The config file

 - zoomScale

-- Create your own custom rules and include ANY Ti Element with ANY number of attributes or conditional statements.
-See the Custom Rules section for more information.
+- Create your own custom rules and include Ti Elements with any number of attributes or conditional statements.
+See the Custom rules section for details.